eclipse-tracecompass/org.eclipse.tracecompass/API_POLICY.md

 ## Process to remove Deprecated APIs

 The Trace Compass project is doing a major release version increase once a year, co-existing with the June release, and with the simultaneous Eclipse releases.
-Deprecated APIs can be removed for this release that follows the [Retention Policy][#Retention Policy] below.
+Deprecated APIs can be removed for this release that follows the [Retention Policy](#retention-policy) below.

 To remove deprecated APIs, a Trace Compass committer will do the following steps:
-* Create a [GitHub issue][issues] for discussion the removal of APIs, for example [Bug572888](Bug572888)
+* Create a [GitHub issue][issues] for discussion the removal of APIs, similar to example in bugzilla the [Bug572888][Bug572888]
 * Make an announcement on the Trace Compass mailing list to inform the API clients about that major change, for example: [API Clean-up for Trace Compass 7.0][mail].
-* Provide Gerrit patches that remove API
+* Provide pull requests that remove API
-** Add reference of the bug report
+  * Add reference of the issue tracker
-** In the commit message, add the commit sha of the commit where it was deprecated ** In the commit message, have one or more lines with starting with [Removed] line to describe the removal(s) which will be picked up in the News@Noteworthy
+  * In the commit message, add the commit sha of the commit where it was deprecated
+  * In the commit message, have one or more lines with starting with [Removed] line to describe the removal(s) which will be picked up in the News@Noteworthy
-** Example: [Bug 579484: Remove deprecated segmentstore.SubSecondTimeWithUnitFormat][example-patch]
+  * Example: [Bug 579484: Remove deprecated segmentstore.SubSecondTimeWithUnitFormat][example-patch]

-== Retention Policy ==
+## Retention Policy

 The Eclipse Trace Compass policy is to maintain deprecated API for at least one major release cycle.
 For example, if an API was deprecated for the minor release 6.3 in March 2021, and another API was deprecated for major release 7.0 in June 2021, both APIs can be removed for release 8.0 in June 2022.
 The retention time will give adopters at least 1 year, and usually 3 minor releases, time to adjust their code base before APIs are removed.